 In the second year, students learn the clinical manifestations, laboratory diagnosis and therapeutic alternatives for treating infectious diseases.
 It is our purpose to teach the basic knowledge of infectious diseases which is a very important part of the education of medical students and future physicians.

 PAT 761/762 — Pathology I & II

-The Pathology Courses are taught at the second year level consisting of lectures, laboratory periods, and large group discussions.
-The first part introduces the student to the study of disease.
-Particular emphasis is given to basic and general pathologic reactions to noxious stimuli.
-The second part is known as Systemic Pathology.
-In this portion the subjects taught are coordinated with didactic presentations of the basic sciences, clinical departments and Pathophysiology.
+The Pathology Courses at the second-year level consist of video lectures, laboratory periods, and large/small group discussions.
+The first weeks introduce the student to the study of disease.
+Emphasis is given to basic and general pathologic reactions to noxious stimuli.
+Then follows the part known as Systemic Pathology.
+In this portion, the subjects taught are coordinated with didactic presentations of the basic sciences, clinical departments, and Pathophysiology.
 Clinical Laboratory Diagnosis is integrated with Systemic Pathology.
 This affords the opportunity for a close correlation in the teaching of disease entities.
-The didactic lectures are completed with gross and microscopic organ review, clinical laboratory exercises, and large group discussions.

 PHA 781/782 — Pharmacology I & II